openalgz/notarius/README.md

 >
 > **Goals:**
 >
 > - It should remain as a single header only (other than STL headers).
 The only file needed for projects is `notarius.hpp`and a modern C++ library.
-Although additional files are contained in the `./include/notarius` path, these files are not needed are only provided for test project support.
+Although additional files are contained in the `./include/notarius` path, these files are not required and are only provided for test project support.
 > - Note that performance is variable across compilers and machines.
 On Windows it will generally be 2x faster than spdlog and equal to spdlog on Linux and Apple.
 > - Easy to use (e.g., easy configurability of logging instances, and, the implementation of the source code should be easy to read and understand).
 > - Thread safety that can be turned off when not required.
-> - Notarius is easy to modify (i.e., copy the header and erase features your situation does not need to simplify the code even further).
+> - Notarius is easy to modify (i.e., copy the header and erase features your situation does not need to simplify the code even further for your projects).

 ------

 #### TODOs:

-- [ ] Create Documenation, best practices with notarius, provide example use cases, and explain notarius features.
+- [ ] Create Documenation, demonstrate best practices with notarius, provide example use cases, and explain notarius features.
-- [ ] Add Doxygen comments and doxygen configuration file.
+- [ ] Add Doxygen comments and provide a default doxygen configuration file.
 - [ ] Support earlier versions of C++.
 Currently geared for C++ 20+.
 This will require std::format and std::format_string replacements.
 - [ ] Add conditional compilation support to filter out un-needed features.
 - [ ] Continue to improve test cases.